 Kim Pine sounds monotonous for the most part and in utter contempt for the stupidity of her fellows.
 Much like Daria.

-Extremely Short Timespan: Compared to the books, which takes place during the span of several years, the movie condenses its events to roughly a month or so.
+Extremely Short Timespan: Compared to the books, which takes place during the span of approximately a year, the movie condenses its events to roughly a month or so.

 Fake Band: Several.
 Sex Bob-Omb (songs written by Beck); The Clash at Demonhead (song written by Metric); Crash and the Boys (songs written by Broken Social Scene); and the Katayanagi Twins (instrumental by Cornelius).